analogdevicesinc/aditof_sdk/README.md

 The SDK provides an API to control the ToF camera, IR stream and depth data.
 Windows and Linux support are built into the SDK as well as sample code and wrappers for various languages including Python, C/C++ and Matlab.

-We provide you an outline you can follow when building the SDK, depending on the used platform.

 License : [![License](https://img.shields.io/badge/license-GPLv2-blue.svg)](https://github.com/analogdevicesinc/aditof_sdk/blob/master/LICENSE)
 Platfrom details : [![Hardware](https://img.shields.io/badge/hardware-wiki-green.svg)](https://wiki.analog.com/resources/eval/user-guides/ad-96tof1-ebz)